Training-Free Sketch-Guided Diffusion with Latent Optimization: Experiments

 \subsubsection{Real Image Editing}

+To further validate performance, we conduct a quantitative evaluation using FID, IoU, and LPIPS on 10k sketches from the ImageNet-Sketch dataset, with ImageNet-1k as the reference for FID calculation.
+For IoU, we use groundingDINO \cite{liu2024grounding} for object detection.
+As shown in Table~1, our method achieves the lowest FID (21.54), indicating a high degree of photorealism and better alignment with the natural image distribution.

+While our IoU (0.6545) and LPIPS (0.8165) are competitive, we note that these metrics do not fully reflect the perceptual quality in sketch-based generation.
+For example, although PnP achieves the highest IoU (0.8289) and lowest LPIPS (0.3333), its FID (69.25) is substantially worse—implying over-reliance on sketch structure at the expense of realism.

-Given a reference sketch, our method can effectively generate new images that follow the layout structure of the source sketch.
-The visual characteristics and details of the final generated image vary with different initial noises, as shown in Fig.~\ref{fig:random-seed-results}.
-A related study~\cite{cao2023masactrl} suggests that visual features of an exemplar image can be injected through spatial feature substitution in self-attention blocks.
-We attempted to introduce their method at every denoising step while optimizing the latent based on cross-attention.
-That is, by extracting spatial features of the self-attention block obtained from the exemplar image and substituting spatial features in the image generation process, we can ensure that while our method controls the resultant image layout, the visual features of the resulting image are similar to those of the exemplar image.
-This approach can be applied to real-image editing tasks based on sketches.
-Fig.~\ref{fig:image-editing} demonstrates the results generated by this method.
-The results indicate that our method can work well with~\cite{cao2023masactrl} on controlling different elements independently.
+Given a reference sketch, our method can effectively generate new images that preserve the layout and structure of the input sketch.
+As shown in Fig.~\ref{fig:random-seed-results}, the visual characteristics and fine details of the generated images vary with different initial noise seeds.
+A related study~\cite{cao2023masactrl} proposes injecting visual features from an exemplar image via spatial feature substitution in the self-attention blocks.
+Inspired by this, we integrate their method into our pipeline by performing feature substitution at each denoising step while simultaneously optimizing the latent based on cross-attention maps.
+Specifically, we extract spatial features from the self-attention blocks of the exemplar image and substitute them into the generation process.
+This integration allows our method to preserve the structural layout from the sketch, while transferring the visual appearance from the exemplar image.
+As a result, our pipeline can be extended to support real-image editing tasks guided by sketches.
+As shown in Fig.~\ref{fig:image-editing}, the results demonstrate that our method can be effectively combined with~\cite{cao2023masactrl} to achieve independent control over both structural layout and visual style.